SAS-DHRH/dhcc-toolkit/content/toolkit/maximal-computing.md

 ## Problems of Proportionality

+How do we apply digital sufficiency, or digital sobriety, in an era of intense commercial and geopolitical competition around AI?
 Maximal computing systems are everywhere these days.
-For example, AI is used in speech recognition, translation, Natural Language Processing, computer vision, image and video generation, and many other areas.
+For example, AI is used in content generation, search, speech recognition, translation, computer vision, and many other areas.
 In many parts of the world, AI is present within our homes, cars, mobile phones.
 New applications of AI are being implemented with the help of large publicly open datasets, available on the web (for example open crawl), which in turn are fed to